truenas/documentation/content/SCALE/SCALE22.12.md

 iXsystems is pleased to release TrueNAS SCALE 22.12.3.1!

-This is a small hotpatch designed to resolve issues with PCI passthrough to Virtual Machines and the order in which system services are started.
+This is a small hotpatch designed to resolve issues with PCI passthrough to Virtual Machines, the order in which system services are started, and an issue with error logging when upgrading a High Availability (HA) system from 22.12.3.

 ### 22.12.3.1 Changelog

 * [NAS-121919](https://ixsystems.atlassian.net/browse/NAS-121919) Enable cgroup controllers at boot

 * [NAS-122456](https://ixsystems.atlassian.net/browse/NAS-122456) Properly mark a PCI device as critical

+* [NAS-122491](https://ixsystems.atlassian.net/browse/NAS-122491) Fix failover.send_file

 ## 22.12.3